CLICK HERE 👇 TO SELECT CHAPTERS

 What I Require from Life by John Burdon Sanderson Haldane

-ABOUT THE ESSAY
+ABOUT THIS ESSAY

 This personal essay, "What I Require from Life," is written by British-Indian scientist John Burdon Sanderson Haldane.
 The essay was first published in the newspaper "The Daily Worker" in the year 1940.
 This essay covers various political and philosophical ideas related to the requirements of the lives of the people.
 It has focused primarily on socialist beliefs seeking democratic activity in workplaces.
 This essay presents the various needs of working-class people who are living their lives in different conditions and working to survive properly.
 In this essay, the author has used very simple and clear language in his writing style to discuss his requirements and experiences in life.
 His requirements in life are similar to those of most working-class people in the world.

-4. Friendship:
+4. Friendship

 CLICK HERE 👇 TO READ